 1. All like-kind engine replacements must be evaluated for applicability to NSPS and MACT requirements.

+2. Turbines will be upgraded subsequent to issuance of this permit

 Stack Height of each CT/DB: To demonstrate compliance with 20.2.72.502 NMAC Table A–Non-carcinogens for ammonia, and in conjunction with Table-C Stack Height Correction Factor, the height of each CT/DB stack shall be no less than 165 feet above ground.